ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 # Overview

 One of these tools, [ocp-indent](http://www.typerex.org/ocp-indent.html), handles the task of indenting your OCaml files.
-It is an OCaml executable than can be used from the command line or directly from your editor.
+It is an OCaml executable that can be used from the command line or directly from your editor.

 The other is [merlin](http://the-lambda-church.github.io/merlin/) and runs some